CumulusNetworks/docs/content/cumulus-netq-restruct/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 6. Review each switch:

-    - Is the NetQ version 2.4.x, 3.0.0, or 3.1.0?
+    - Is the NetQ Agent version 2.4.x, 3.0.0, or 3.1.0?
 If not, this switch can only be upgraded through the {{<link url="Lifecycle-Management/#switch-discovery" text="switch discovery">}} process.
     - Is the configuration profile the one you want to apply?
 If not, click **Change config**, then select an alternate profile to apply to all selected switches.

     {{<notice tip>}}

 You can apply <em>different</em> profiles to switches in a <em>single</em> upgrade job by selecting a subset of switches (click checkbox for each switch) and then choosing a different profile.
 You can also change the profile on a per switch basis by clicking the current profile link and selecting an alternate one.